Casting a Large Copper Spalling Billet*

 Once again we tried to learn from our mistakes as well as our successes.

 1. Expect the unexpected and have a back-up plan.
-When the firebrick fused to the crucible and we tried to dislodge it we were able to knock it loose with just a could of taps with blacksmith's tongs.
+When the firebrick fused to the crucible and we had to try and dislodge it so we could transfer the crucible to the pouring cradle.
+Luckily, we were able to knock the bricks loose with just a could of taps with blacksmith's tongs.
 In retrospect, attempting to do this without a catch basin in case the crucible broke was a mistake - one that could have had serious consequences.
-We know have a large steel washtub filled with sand in which to place the crucible.
+We now have a large steel washtub filled with sand in which to place the crucible.

 2. Having a back-up kiln turned out to be very important - re-melting the copper in the crucible probably saved the crucible, Since the fire brick and ceramic support furniture in the forge had fused and, to some extent, collapsed, re-heating the crucible and copper in the forge was not an option.

 3. We will probably try kiln wash on the fire brick and ceramic supports in the future to, hopefully, prevent both from melting.

 4. Pre-heating the molds in essential - if you don't the molten copper will likely pop and spatter.
 Even a tiny bit of molten copper can ignite fires or burn individuals.
 We neglected to pre-heat the standby mold but luckily the spatter was minimal and did no harm.